stt-datacore/website/static/crew/wesley_acting_ensign_crew.md

 published: true
 ---

 Upgraded Wesley Crusher isn’t too much better than his common counterpart.
-He has the advantage of the prodigy trait which will help with a few mission nodes but that’s about all.
-Don’t bank on him helping too much with cadets, he isn’t terrible but there are better crew you can work with.
-Consider using the upgraded 3* Ensign Crusher for a better Wesley experience.
+His only noteworth attribute is the prodigy trait which, in combination with his top two skills, offers a smattering of early-game node unlocks.
+Not a recommended cadet name, despite the Starfleet tag - instead look for uncommon crew who area also female or alien to kill two birds with one stone.